 STREET OUTREACH PROJECT

-Currently our Street Outreach Project operates on the Gold Coast and is aimed at supporting the most vulnerable women living on the streets.
+The Street Outreach normally operates on the Gold Coast and is aimed at supporting the most vulnerable women living on the streets.
 Statistically we know there are a large population of women who fall under the banner “homeless”, but sadly we do not see these women on the streets.
 There are so many reasons for this:

 - they maybe couch surfing

 - simply to not know where to go